PantelisGeorgiadis/async-event-emitter2/README.md

 [![NPM version][npm-version-image]][npm-url] [![NPM downloads][npm-downloads-image]][npm-url] [![build][build-image]][build-url] [![MIT License][license-image]][license-url]

 # async-event-emitter2

+The original [async-eventemitter][async-eventemitter-url] package by [Andreas Hultgren][ahultgren-url] wasn't updated for several years now and this is an effort to support newer versions.
+Below is the original README:

 > An EventEmitter that supports serial execution of asynchronous event listeners.
 It also supports event listeners without callbacks (synchronous), as well as interrupting the call-chain (similar to the DOM's e.stopPropagation()).

-Original [async-eventemitter][async-eventemitter-url] package by [Andreas Hultgren][ahultgren-url] wasn't updated for several years now and this is an effort to support newer versions.

 ## Example
 ```js